TradeInsight-Info/tibacktester/README.md

 > however our goal is to use the utils and libraries from pybroker to build a new backtesting engine,
 > to support these main unique features besides the good existing features in pybroker (numba acceleration, machine learning strategy support, etc):

-- Option Backtesting
+- Option Backtesting.
-- Portfolio Backtesting / Multi-Asset Backtesting / Pair Trading Backtesting
+Simulate and evaluate option trading strategies with historical data to analyze performance, risk, and return under different market conditions.

+- Multi-Asset & Portfolio Backtesting.
+Support strategies that leverage correlations between different assets, enabling portfolio-level backtesting, multi-asset strategies, and pair trading approaches.

+- Strategy Optimization.
-- Strategy Optimization (through libraries and algorithms commonly used in machine learning and AI)
+Optimize strategies using well-known libraries and algorithms from machine learning and AI, such as grid search, genetic algorithms, or reinforcement learning techniques.

+- Built-in Strategies Library.
-- Basic built-in strategies library (to contain a few common strategies to test and use out of the box)
+Access a collection of pre-built, common trading strategies to test and deploy out of the box, making it easier to get started and benchmark performance.

 ## Why we create this new backtesting library?